 Presbyterian Campus Christian Fellowship-Uniting all Presbyterians on campus is the purpose of this group.
 Its purpose is three-fold: worship, fellowship, and service.
-A Sunday evening program with worship at 6:30 followed by discussion is held each week at the Presbyterian Campus Center, 131 Albert Street.
+A Sunday evening program with worship at 6:30 followed by discussion is held each week at the Alumni Chapel on campus.